DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 The internal logic of the function is up to the user, but the plugins generally follow the idea of:
 1. Extract all instances of the `target_schema_definition` from the `definition_under_test`
 2. For each instance of the target schema, which is represented as a dictionary, apply your validation specific logic
-3. If the construct under test doesn't meet the constraints of the validator, register and return an error message
+3. If the definition under test doesn't meet the constraints of the validator, register and return an error message